Here Comes The Bride. AND Here Come The Bills! How to enjoy summer weddings, and survive the wedding expense blues, without going broke.

 Before you drop a couple of hundred bucks on a new dress (and potentially even more on shoes), consider borrowing a dress or shoes from a friend.

-You have a friend who was in this same situation last summer, guaranteed – borrow her dress.
-Message your friends who might have something that fits and ask to wear their dress for the wedding.
-Offer them one of yours for a party or wedding they plan to attend.
+You have a friend who attended a wedding last summer, guaranteed – ask to take her dress for the weekend.
+Message your friends who might have something that fits and ask to wear it to the wedding.
+Offer them one of yours for a party or wedding they plan to go to.
 You both win.

+We’ll cover this thorny problem in more detail below, but you already know that the gift for the groom and bride tends to be a major chunk of the typical wedding expenses for a guest.
 Breathe a sigh of relief if you’re invited to a “your presence is our present” wedding and don’t sweat it.
-But if you are attending a wedding with multiple links to places to buy the items for their new home, get clever.
+If, however, you are attending a wedding with multiple links to places to buy the items for their new home, start looking for wedding hacks.

 Don’t see any way around buying their gift full price – can you purchase it through a charitable site like Amazon Smile where a portion of your purchase price goes to a charity of your choice?
 The happy couple gets the perfect sheet set and you help dig wells in Africa – that’s not all bad.

-A wedding gift is pricey, but potentially something that will remind them of you for years to come.
+How expensive should a wedding gift be?
+A memorable one is pricey, but potentially something that will remind them of you for years to come.
 We love using our Mickey Waffle Iron and every time we do, we think of Tracie.

-The American Express survey noted that the largest part of your wedding expense will be airfare, with hotel expenses closely behind.
+Online weddings haven’t really taken off, meaning that attending one means getting from A to B. The American Express survey also noted that the largest part of guests’ typical wedding expenses will be airfare, with hotel expenses closely behind.

 We were surprised to discover when flying our friends’ San Francisco wedding we could save several hundred dollars by flying in and out of Oakland International Airport instead of San Francisco International Airport.
 Our drive to the hotel was 50 minutes instead of 40 minutes – totally worth it.

 Can you turn your travel into a “girls trip” and make plans with some other friends attending the wedding?
-Then your airfare essentially tackles two trips instead of one.
+Then your airfare essentially pays for two trips instead of one.
 Plus you can split the hotel expense.

-Another wedding expense often forgotten is the time away from our work required to attend the events.
+Another typical wedding expense item we often forget is the time away from our work required to attend the events.

 Anticipate that potential loss of income and see what you can do to alleviate that.

-A final option to consider is declining the invitation to attend.
-You can be happy for the couple and love and support them without attending the day they get hitched.
+A final option to consider is deciding that you just can’t attend the wedding.
+You can be happy for the couple and love and support them without being around the day they get hitched.

 If you do decline the invitation, do so promptly.
 Don’t wait to deliver the “bad news” or you are creating more stress on the couple’s end.
 Send a handwritten note along with the reply card very briefly explaining your inability to attend, along with a wish for a wonderful future.